Kvilt1/sdawdj/fixed_solutions_final.md

 Determine the number of photons that hit the nails during the curing process, given that the lamp emits light with a power of 35 mW for 30 seconds, and only 5% of the emitted photons hit the nails.

 #### Key Concepts
 - **Power and Energy**: Power is the rate of energy transfer.
-The total energy emitted can be calculated using $E = P \times t$.
+The total energy emitted can be calculated using$E = P \times t$.
 - **Photon Count**: The number of photons can be found by dividing the total energy by the energy per photon.

 #### Formulas Used
 - Total energy emitted:

 $$
 E_{\text{total}} = P \times t